nickjj/dotfiles/README.md

 - Fully configure Neovim
 - Create SSH / GPG keys if they don't already exist
 - Install modern CLI tools and programming languages

-#### OS support

-- Arch Linux, both vanilla and Arch-like distros such as CachyOS, etc.
-- Debian
-- Ubuntu (vanilla and all flavors)
-- macOS
-- *WSL 2 is supported for any supported Linux distros*

 ### (Optional) Scrolling / tiling desktop environment